"No matter how many mistakes you make or how slow you progress, you are still way ahead of everyone that isn't trying."

 Instruments, Supplies, and Repairs.

-Sixth grade band students do not have lessons, however, 7th and 8th grade students do.
-The lesson time changes every other week to assure they do not miss one single class each week.
+Sixth grade band students do not have lessons, however, 8th grade students do.
+To receive an A in band, students need to pass off ### of songs per quarter on the lesson progression.
 Lesson goals follow this list.

 Missed band lesson - 5/10 points